 Each individual's physical chemistry is somewhat unique; a medication that works well for your closest friend or sibling, may not be the optimal choice for you!
 If you're not experiencing a favorable response to your initial drug trial or there are unpleasant side-effects, it could be that another within the same family, or a different type of antidepressant may yield better results.

 Taking your antidepressants around the same time each day (or night) keeps this drug at consistent levels in your system, which is always a good idea; just make it part of your morning or evening ritual.
 Some folks find it easier to remember their pill(s) if they're in the bathroom, next to their toothbrush.
 Find a place that's convenient for you, and stick with it.
 If you oversleep one day or get thrown off schedule, don't sweat it.
 Just try to take your dosage as close to the time you normally do, and you'll be okay.
-If you accidentally miss a day, the sky won't fall--but try to be very consistent when you're starting.
+If you accidentally miss a day, the sky won't fall--but try to be very consistent with a daily routine when you're starting out on psychopharmaceutical medication.

 Depending on how long you've been taking them, most of these drugs have a half-life of a week or two.
 This means that the time it takes your body to rid itself of this drug (completely), could take up to about 14 days.
 Having a bad reaction to your first or second pill?
 You should be feeling much better in a day or so, after discontinuing it.